vitronet Projekte GmbH

 KEY FACTS AT A GLANCE

-Vitronet Projekte GmbH
+vitronet Projekte GmbH

-As of 30 June 2017
+As of 30 September 2017

 Ragnar Geerdts joined Deutsche Beteiligungs AG in 2012 and became a Managing Director in 2017.

 He has over ten years of experience in private equity and mergers and acquisitions.
 Ragnar Geerdts has extensive knowledge of the automotive supplier and telecommunications industries and in mechanical and plant engineering.
 He was involved in numerous investments and disinvestments, including DNS:NET, Frimo, Formel D, inexio, mageba, Oechsler and Unser Heimatbäcker.
 Before joining Deutsche Beteiligungs AG he worked in the area of M&A at Bayer AG and at Deutsche Post AG.